catalyzeio/stratum-docs/create-user-account.md

 The email contains two options for accepting the invitation:

 ## Option 1: Sign In to Dashboard and Click Link
-Navigate to the [The Platform Dashboard](https://product.datica.com/compliant-cloud) and sign in.
+Navigate to [The Platform Dashboard](https://product.datica.com/environments) and sign in.
 Once signed in click the link in the email to accept the invitation.

 ## Option 2: Accept invite via the CLI
 Copy and paste the CLI command from the e-mail into your terminal window: